ykng/Algorithms/README.md

 ### sort
-these sample codes have asceindigSort and descendingSort methods.
+these sample codes have ascendigSort and descendingSort methods.
 - BubbleSort
 - HeapSort
 - InsertionSort